Where Sherwin-Williams Stands With Analysts | Benzinga

 |0

-This current average has increased by 2.37% from the previous average price target of $329.0.
+This average price target has increased by 4.74% over the past month.

 Some analysts publish their predictions for metrics such as growth estimates, earnings, and revenue to provide additional guidance with their ratings.
 When using analyst ratings, it is important to keep in mind that stock and sector analysts are also human and are only offering their opinions to investors.